National Dish of Antigua and Barbuda – Fungee

 Directions for Preparing Fungee

-1. Add enough water to the dry cornmeal to ensure it becomes a wet paste.
+1. Add enough water to the dry cornmeal to form a wet paste.
 There should not be any pockets of dry cornmeal in this paste.

 2. Boil 4 cups of water in a large non-stick pot.

-4. Use a wooden spoon and stir in the wet cornmeal paste in the pot.
+4. Use a wooden spoon to stir the wet cornmeal paste into the pot.

 5. Reduce the heat and allow to cook for about five minutes with the lid on the pot.
 Uncover and start stirring the cornmeal mixture continuously.

-7. added water occasionally as the mixture thickens.
+7. Add water occasionally as the mixture thickens.
 After twenty to thirty minutes, the cornmeal should be thoroughly cooked.

 8. Continue to stir the mixture for about five more minutes, pressing the spoon against the sides of the pot to crush any cornmeal lumps.
-The soft cornmeal will appear to be more solid at this point.
+The soft cornmeal will appear firmer at this point.
 Turn off the heat.

 9. Spoon a pat of butter or a teaspoon of olive oil into a small bowl.

-10. Take some of the cooked fungi and place it into the buttered bowl.
+10. Take some of the cooked fungee and place it into the buttered bowl.

 11. Swirl the fungee in the bowl until it forms a little ball.